padlewski/DLP_COMP444/Circuit3B/readme.md

 View circuit diagram and instructions at: https://learn.sparkfun.com/tutorials/sparkfun-inventors-kit-experiment-guide---v41/circuit-3b-distance-sensor

 The setup for the experiments:
-* Servo positive to 5v
+* Distance Sensor positive to 5v
-* Servo negative to ground
+* Distance Sensor negative to ground
-* Servo signal to PWM 10
+* Distance Sensor trigger analog 11 (A11)
+* Distance Sensor echo to analog 12 (A12)
+* RGB LED red to 350 ohm resistor to analog 3 (A3)
+* RGB LED green to 350 ohm resistor to analog 5 (A5)
+* RGB LED blue to 350 ohm resistor to analog 6 (A6)
-* Potentiometer connected to A0
+* RFB LED negative to ground

 ![Wiring Photo][1]